hozlucas28/AdventTS-Solutions-2023/src/06-challenge/README.md

 _[Santa]_ YES!
 So glad you asked!
 I'd like an idea of how many kids have been nice.
 I want to be able to filter out all the naughty kids sometimes, and filter out the nice kids other times.

-_[elf manager]_ ok. that's fine. we'll add a ticket for the next sprint..
+_[elf manager]_ ok. that's fine. we'll add a ticket for the next sprint...

 _[Santa]_ Oh!
 No time for story points and JIRA tickets, I'm afraid!
 I need this done pronto!